se-edu/se-book/oop/associations/what/text.md

 </tip-box>

-**Associations among objects can be generalized as associations between the corresponding classles too.**
+**Associations among objects can be generalized as associations between the corresponding classes too.**

 <tip-box>